-Buying a bar or a restaurant is a popular choice for many from the UK, so find out the laws that govern this type of business in the area you want to buy – is live music prohibited, what are the opening hours, staffing issues, taxation requirements, VAT and so on… Make a long list and keep digging until you are satisfied that you fully understand the key issues.
-It is your responsibility to know and understand the business you intend to buy and manage.
+Find out the laws that govern the type of business you want to buy or create, what are the opening hours, staffing issues, taxation requirements, etc. Make a long list and keep digging until you are satisfied that you fully understand the key issues.
+It is your responsibility to know and understand the business you intend to run.

 Work with reputable professional advisors